Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 3. Check the log of the ingress controller for deployment status.

-Now the `guestbook` application will be availble on both HTTP and HTTPS only on the specified host (`<guestbook.contoso.com>` in this example).
+Now the `guestbook` application will be available on both HTTP and HTTPS only on the specified host (`<guestbook.contoso.com>` in this example).

 ## Integrate with other services